 A mall outing can be very fun!
 With such a wide variety of restaurants, stores, and activities, it is difficult not to find something that interests you.
 Due to their large size, it can be difficult for mall employees to manage walking conditions effectively.
 Of course, it is their job to do so, but it is always smart to be on the lookout for your own safety.
 Pay attention to areas with food, beverages, or entrances and exits.
 If it is snowing or raining outside, people can track water in and make the floor extremely slippery.

 3.)
 Grocery Stores

 Are you seeing a theme?
 Food and beverage spills are dangerous, and you should always practice caution when you see something has spilled, or that the floor is wet or covered in a foreign substance.
-Similar to black ice on a road, it can be difficult to see where there may be a spill or dangerous walking condition.
+Similar to black ice on a road, it can be difficult to see where there may be a spill or dangerous walking conditions.